 What Do You Do When Your Favorite Pizza Lives Across Country?

 Pizza is true comfort food.
-It is what you order for takeout when you are out of time and need a quick meal, as well as the perfect food for a large crowd.
+It is what you order for takeout when you are out of time and need a quick meal, and it is the perfect food for a large crowd.
 We all have our favorites.
 The hard part is moving away from those favorites and beginning the search all over again for the perfect pizza.
 The worst part is craving your perfect pizza when you are pregnant.

 Round Table Pizza

-Yes, I am aware that I am comparing here as well as stepping on some New Yorker toes.
+Yes, I am aware that I am comparing here and stepping on some New Yorker toes.
 New Yorkers LOVE their pizza.
 May I remind you that I am a California girl at heart?
-Finding a good California pizza on the East Coast was as hard as finding good Mexican food.
+Finding a good California pizza on the East Coast was as challenging as finding good Mexican food.
 Taco Bell doesn’t count Y’all!
 All this to say, I was homesick for my favorite pizza.
 It’s what I ate practically once a week growing up.
 My mom would probably laugh at my exaggeration right now.

 Old Chicago Pizza